-BNP Paribas Fortis realised a net income attributable to equity holders of EUR 1,870 million in 2020, compared to EUR 2,212 million in 2019, down by EUR (342) million or (15)%.
+BNP Paribas Fortis realised a net income attributable to equity holders of EUR 2,593 million in 2021, compared to EUR 1,870 million in 2020, up by EUR 723 million or 39%.

 Please note that the comments in the present section have been written by referring to the financial statements and the respective notes.
 For a more business oriented analysis, please refer to the Press Release of BNP Paribas Fortis available on the corporate website.
 This analysis focuses on the underlying evolution, which excludes scope changes (acquisition, sale and transfer of activities), foreign exchange impacts and one-off results.
-By excluding these effects, BNP Paribas Fortis showed a decreasing underlying net income attributable to equity holders by (8)% compared to 2019.
+By excluding these effects, BNP Paribas Fortis showed an increasing underlying net income attributable to equity holders by 29% compared to 2020.

-Operating income amounted to EUR 2,675 million in 2020, down by EUR (153) million or (5)% compared to EUR 2,828 million in 2019.
-The decrease was the result of lower revenues by EUR (143) million or (2)%, lower costs by EUR 212 million or (4%) and an increase of the cost of risk by EUR (222) million or (+49%).
+Operating income amounted to EUR 3,476 million in 2021, up by EUR 801 million or 30% compared to EUR 2,675 million in 2020.
+The increase was the result of higher revenues by EUR 519 million or 7%, a slight increase of the costs by EUR (35) million or 1% and a decrease of the cost of risk by EUR 317 million or (47%).

-Non-operating items (share of earnings of equity-method entities, net gain or loss on non-current assets and goodwill) were down by EUR (201) million whereas the corporate income tax decreased by EUR 31 million.
+Non-operating items (share of earnings of equity-method entities, net gain or loss on non-current assets and goodwill) were up by EUR 129 million whereas the corporate income tax increased by EUR (163) million.

-The comparison between the 2020 and 2019 results was impacted by the following elements:
+The comparison between the 2021 and 2020 results was impacted by the following elements:

-- the pandemic crisis in 2020 with unprecedented effects on the Belgian, European and world economy; - few non-material scope changes; - foreign exchange variations, and more in particular the continuous depreciation of the Turkish lira against euro (from 6.36 EUR/TRY on average in 2019 to 8.04 EUR/TRY on average in 2020).
+- the pandemic crisis in 2020 and in 2021 with effects on the Belgian, European and world economy; - few scope changes, of which mainly Greenval Insurance DAC in the scope of Arval activities; - foreign exchange variations, and more in particular the continuous depreciation of the Turkish lira against euro (from 8.04 EUR/TRY on average in 2020 to 10.49 EUR/TRY on average in 2021).

-Based on the segment information, 50% of the revenues were generated by banking activities in Belgium, 28% by other domestic markets, 9% by banking activities in Turkey, 9% by banking activities in Luxembourg and 4% by other activities.
+Based on the segment information, 50% of the revenues were generated by banking activities in Belgium, 32% by other domestic markets, 8% by banking activities in Luxembourg, 8% by banking activities in Turkey and 2% by other activities.

-Net interest income reached EUR 4,752 million in 2020, a decrease of EUR (40) million or (1)% compared to 2019.
-Excluding the foreign exchange effect of the Turkish lira (EUR (176) million), net interest income increased by EUR 136 million.
+Net interest income reached EUR 4,694 million in 2021, a decrease of EUR (58) million or (1)% compared to 2020.
+Excluding the scope changes (EUR 2 million) and foreign exchange effect of the Turkish lira (EUR (159) million), net interest income increased by EUR 99 million.

-In Belgium, the trend of the first half of 2020 is confirmed: the net interest income increased despite the persistently low interest rate environment.
-There was a positive evolution on the interest expenses on treasury borrowings.
-However, less interest income on customer loans due to lower margins was partially compensated by an increase in volume (mainly in term loans and mortgage loans).
-There was also less interest income on fixed-income securities, mainly due to the sales and redemptions, last year, of securities with higher yields.
+In Belgium, the net interest income slightly decreased in a persistently low interest rate environment.
+Furthermore there was a positive evolution on the interest expenses on treasury borrowings with central banks.
+On the contrary, there was less interest income on customer loans (mainly term and mortgage loans) essentially due to lower interest rate margins.